petems/time-to-stretch/readme.md

-# Pomodoro
+# TimeToStretch

-Time managment tool for Windows and OS X based on [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-Build with love and [electron](https://github.com/atom/electron).
+An app to remind you to stretch for Windows and OS X. Heavily based on [the electron Pomodoro](https://github.com/G07cha/pomodoro).

 ![Here may be screenshot](screenshot.png)